FlowiseAI/Flowise/CONTRIBUTING.md

 ### Developers

-Flowise has 3 different modules in a single mono repository.
+SAIA has 3 different modules in a single mono repository.

 -   `server`: Node backend to serve API logics
 -   `ui`: React frontend